mrac/ui-components-css/CSS-RESPONSIBILITY.md

 Any element inside any component may be targeted by the parent using a selector which is combined of three dimensions:
 * its component type class
 * its component instance class (optional)
-* the element's semantic class
+* the element semantic class

-Looking from the application root component (where application styling theme is set) the selectors may be composed of those 3 dimensions of each element on the path, reflecting the components HTML hierarchy.
+Looking from the application root component (where application styling theme is set) the selector should be composed of all the path down to element, reflecting the components hierarchy.

 For example `MyInput` component template in React: